THE WATER LEYS’ CURRICULUM

 Parents often ask: ‘What counts as home reading?’

 Answer: ANYTHING!
-School books, home books, library books, comics, magazines, instructions to make something etc, etc!
+School books, home books, library books, Reading Eggs, comics, magazines, instructions to make something etc, etc!
 Remember our aim is to get children to love reading, so find something they are interested in, encourage and praise them.

 Please remember to record home reading in your child’s home school diary so we can reward home reading.